gellison1505/Purple-Homework/blackjack/Blackjack Readme.md

 Instructions

 This assignment builds on `Deal a Deck of Cards`.
+If you didn't do that assignment, you can refer to [folder info here] for hints on how to deal and randomize the card deck.
 You will use Javascript, jQuery, and HTML to simulate the game of blackjack.
 Watch [How to Play Blackjack](`https://www.youtube.com/watch?v=eyoh-Ku9TCI`) to familiarize yourself with the basic rules.

 Instructions